sg893052/sonic-buildimage/L2/DHCP_Snooping/DHCP_Snooping_HLD.md

 Go back to [Beginning of the document](#dhcp-snooping).
 # 7 Scalability

-DHCP Snoopoing feature allows 64 Static entries to be configured.
-A total of 1K clients are supported.
-Beyond 1K clients, the DHCP Snooping DB is not updated and the DHCP packets are dropped.
+DHCP Snoopoing feature allows 1024 Static entries to be configured.
+A total of 8K clients are supported (4K for DHCPv4 and 4K for DHCPv6).
+Beyond the limit, the DHCP Snooping DB is not updated and the DHCP packets are dropped.

 Go back to [Beginning of the document](#dhcp-snooping).
 # 8 Unit Test